 - Cover the pan tightly with foil and return to the oven for 3 1/2 hours, until the meat is very tender and breaks apart when prodded with a fork.
 Remove from the oven and let the meat rest, covered, for 20 minutes.
 Shred the meat with a fork and pour over pan juices to keep them moist (skim the fat if you like).

-- To make the polenta, bring the milk and water to a boil in a 2 or 3 quart heavy pot.
+- Bring the milk and water to a boil in a 2 or 3 quart heavy pot.
 Add 2 teaspoons salt and slowly stir in the polenta a little at time to avoid lumps.

 - Turn the heat down to low and cook, stirring frequently until the polenta thickens, about 25 minutes.
 Stir in the butter and cheese.
 Cover and keep warm until serving.